rbcheung/Password-Generator/README.md

 The HTML and CSS is untouched as the focus was on JS.

-This project has to hit the following requirements;
+This project required us to hit the following requirements;

 * Generate a password when the button is clicked
   * Present a series of prompts for password criteria